stormcloud266/stormcloud-garden/posts/welcome-to-the-garden.md

 ## Seeds I'll Be Watering

-- **Coding**: I'm a front-end web developer so I'll be talking a lot about coding topics such as React, CSS, and Web3.
+- **Coding**: many front-end and general development related topics such as React, CSS, and Web3
-- **Music**: As a guitarist and huge music fan, currently-listening-to, guitar, and vinyl posts will abound.
+- **Music**: bands/albums I'm currently listening to, guitar, and maybe pictures of vinyl
-- **Books**: Whether it's a physical book or audiobook, I am a worm. 🪱
+- **Books**: physical books or audiobooks reviews
-- **Self-Improvement**: There will most likely be some musings about self-improvement, personal growth, etc.
+- **Self-Improvement**: some musings about self-improvement, personal growth, etc

 ## What's Your ~~Sign~~ Stack